CS-DS-125/125book/py4e_rst/14-objects.rst

    A Program

-When we are “in” the program, we have some defined interactions with the “outside” world, but those interactions are well defined and generally not something we focus on.
-While we are coding we worry only about the details “inside the program”.
+When we are "in" the program, we have some defined interactions with the "outside" world, but those interactions are well defined and generally not something we focus on.
+While we are coding we worry only about the details "inside the program".

-One way to think about object oriented programming is that we are separating our program into multiple “zones”.
-Each “zone” contains some code and data (like a program) and has well defined interactions with the outside world and the other zones within the program.
+One way to think about object oriented programming is that we are separating our program into multiple "zones".
+Each "zone" contains some code and data (like a program) and has well defined interactions with the outside world and the other zones within the program.